gdalle/DifferentiationInterface.jl/docs/src/tutorial.md

 @btime gradient!!($f, _grad, $backend, $x) evals=1 setup=(_grad=similar($x));
 ```

-For some reason the in-place version is slower than our first attempt, but as you can see it has one less allocation, corresponding to the gradient vector.
+For some reason the in-place version is not much better than our first attempt.
+However, as you can see, it has one less allocation: it corresponds to the gradient vector we provided.
 Don't worry, we're not done yet.

 ## Preparing for multiple gradients